Ford is on the cutting edge of the EV (electric vehicle) market. Learn what’s new and all the advantages to owning a new Ford with EV technology.

 We would be remiss not to mention Ford commercial and fleet EV’s like the E-Transit and F-150 Lightning Pro.
 Both come standard with their model options respectively, but also include the fleet technology like Telematics to help streamline business operations and can be tailored to each business’s unique requirements.
 Additionally, it is expected that once the all-electric vehicles get certified by the IRS, you could be eligible for as much as $7,500 in federal tax incentives depending on where you live.

 What Is a Ford EV?

-A Ford EV (electric vehicle) is vehicle powered by both a gas and electric motor or singularly powered by an all-electric motor that is 100% fueled from a battery resource.
+A Ford EV (electric vehicle) is vehicle powered by both a gas and electric motor or singularly powered by an all-electric motor like the Mustang Mach-E or F-150 Lightning that is 100% fueled from a battery resource.
 All EVs feature a rechargeable, high-voltage battery that powers an electric motor.
 Yet with three EV designs — hybrid, plug-in hybrid and all-electric — there are some key differences.
 Here’s what sets them apart:

 A hybrid is a gasoline engine and an electric motor work together to drive the vehicle.
 A hybrid does not need to be plugged in — the high-voltage battery charges while the gasoline engine is running and also uses regenerative braking to capture energy used by the brakes.

 A great example is the all-new Ford Maverick hybrid that touts an outstanding 42mpg in the city.
 Ford Maverick models are offered in XL, XLT, and Lariat, and for those who still like a gas engine, the 2.0L EcoBoost is available for about $1,000 extra.